paulscherrerinstitute/sf_daq_buffer/sf-stream/README.md

 stream only "pre-approved" applications that can handle the load should be attached here.

-### Reduced data full metadata stream
+### Reduced data full meta stream

-This streams also runs at detector frequency for JSON headers (metadata), but it sends only part of the images in the stream.
+This streams also runs at detector frequency for JSON headers (meta), but it sends only part of the images in the stream.
 The rest of the images are sent as empty buffers (the receiver needs to be aware of this behaviour, as Array 1.0 alone does not define it).